PEI Wind Energy

 The PEI Provincial Energy Strategy continues to emphasize the role of wind energy as part of the Island's sustainable energy portfolio.

 The eight wind farms in the province produce 204 MWs of electricity, about 25 per cent of PEI’s electricity supply.
 PEI has a total peak electrical load of over 285 Megawatts.

-The five gauges presented below represent the total PEI electrical load, total on-Island generation (both wind and fossil fueled), and the breakdown of how much wind energy is used locally and how much is exported off-Island.
+The five gauges presented below represent the total PEI electrical load, total on-Island generation (both from wind and fossil fuels), and the breakdown of how much wind energy is used locally and how much is exported off-Island.